doseofted/prim-rpc/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/@doseofted/prim-rpc/latest)](https://bundlephobia.com/package/@doseofted/prim-rpc@latest)
 [![Twitter Follow](https://img.shields.io/twitter/follow/doseofted?style=social)](https://twitter.com/doseofted)

 Prim+RPC is a bridge between JavaScript environments, without the extra boilerplate code.
-The primary use case of this library is making plain function calls to a server from some client (RPC), as if that code had been written on the client itself.
+The primary use of this library is making plain function calls to a server from some client (RPC), as if that code had been written on the client itself.
 The goal is to write plain JavaScript, or TypeScript if you prefer, and immediately invoke typed code without verbose wrappers around the communication channel.